doncicuto/dir3-to-json/README.md

 The files that can be downloaded are spreadsheets in XLSX format.
 In order to manipulate this information in programming environments, it may be more appropriate to have files in JSON format.

-This repository contains the Javascript code to automatically download XLSX files from the CTT, and convert them into JSON files using NodeJS.
-The code uses Typescript.
+This repository contains the Typescript code to automatically download XLSX files from the CTT, and convert them into JSON files using NodeJS.

 To use it you can follow these steps: